Minestrone is one of those classic Italian recipes that has a hundred different variations.

 For convenience, I like to make a big batch, then freeze it in single-serving portions.
 The next time you’re home late or searching for something warming on a cool night, just reheat a bowl of this delicious soup and enjoy!

-1Heat the oil in a Dutch oven over medium-high heat.
+1Heat the oil in a dutch oven or large pot over medium-high heat.

 2Add the onion, garlic, celery, carrot, basil, and oregano; cook, stirring occasionally, until starting to soften, 2 to 3 minutes.

-4Add the broth and tomatoes, bring to a boil, and immediately reduce the heat to medium.
-Simmer, uncovered, until the vegetables are crisp-tender, about 20 minutes.
+3Add the broth and tomatoes, bring to a boil, and immediately reduce the heat to medium.
+Simmer, uncovered, until the vegetables are crisp-tender, about 20 minutes

 Thanks so much for reading this post!
 If you’re interested in finding out more about how to dial in your diet and health, please check out my online programs.
 They’re science-based and have already helped thousands of people feel better fast and lose the weight.